-While the price alone would have characterised it as a luxury product, the actual experience would have been a far cry from today’s luxury cruise experiences.
-Now, the author of the travel account is unfortunately too busy describing the destinations to go into any detail about the onboard experience, but I know enough about maritime affairs of the age to be able to extrapolate to some extent what on board life would have been like.
+But while the cruise product was aimed squarely at the wealthy and upper class, the actual experience would have been a far cry from today’s luxury cruise experiences.
+Now, the author of the travel account is unfortunately too busy describing the destinations to go into any detail about the onboard experience, but I know enough about maritime affairs of the age to be able to extrapolate to some extent what on board life on this first cruise would have been like.
 So come aboard with me as I detail exactly what you would have been in for as a cruise guest on the Tagus.